ludwig-ai/ludwig-docs/docs/user_guide/datasets/data_preprocessing.md

 ### Configuration

-Lazy preprocessing works transparently with the Ray backend — no extra configuration is needed.
+Lazy preprocessing works transparently with the Ray backend — no extra configuration is needed:
-The same `lazy: true` / `lazy: false` flag applies:

 ```yaml
 trainer: